KatoKode/KatoKode/README.md

 Location: The South

-I'm a low-level developer focused on **hand-written x86_64 assembly** and **performance-critical C** for Linux systems.
+I'm a low-level developer focused on **x86_64 assembly** and **performance-critical C** for Linux systems.
 My projects are useful for embedded, firmware, kernel, or optimization work.

 ### Skills & Expertise
 - **x86_64 Assembly Language** (NASM): Deep knowledge of the System V AMD64 ABI, registers, calling conventions, stack management, and optimization techniques.